WJSoftware/wj-config/README.md

 ### Reserved Names for Web Services

 All this URL magic comes with special properties that can be set to fully customize the created URL's.
-These names cannot be used as leaf properties, as you may have already guessed.
+These names cannot be used as properties for anything else than the below-stated purposes, as you may have already guessed.

 | Property | Data Type | Sample Value | Description |
 | - | - | - | - |